tlgimenes/X-CubeSat/README.md

     For more informations read the UserGuide.pdf file provided with this software in the doc folder.

 TODO:
-    (-) Code the software that will send the commands to the modem
+    (-) Improove commands change with the modem